Cookiecutter Shark Facts

-Cookiecutter Shark Physical Characteristics
+Cookiecutter Shark Physical Description

 The Cookiecutter Shark remains an extremely small species of shark.
 The maximum recorded length of any individual was 22 in (56 cm).

-They possess an elongated body, with a bulbous snout.
+It also has an elongated body, with a bulbous snout.
 The eyes grow rather large and sit more forward than among most types of sharks.

-This animal is predominantly a chocolate brown in color.
+This animal is also predominantly a chocolate brown in color.
 Additionally, the shark also possesses photophores covering most of its underside which create a bright green glow.

-Cookiecutter Shark Habitat and Behavior
+Cookiecutter Shark Distribution, Habitat, and Ecology

-Though they live in all warm waters, the Cookiecutter Shark is most common in waters where the temperature is between 64-79F (18-26C).
-In warmer years, this sometimes extends their range as far as California, in the United States, in North America.
+Though it lives in all warm waters, the Cookiecutter Shark is most common in waters where the temperature is between 64-79 F (18-26C).
+In warmer years, this sometimes extends its range as far as California, in the United States, in North America.

 Individuals also live as extremely deep dwellers.
 During the day most are found at depths of as much as 2.3 mi (3.7 km).
 At night most rise closer to the surface, yet typically remain below 280 ft (85 m).
 However, some will occasionally rise all the way to the surface.